Morocco’s Essential Oil: Argan

 Once the fruit is ripened (usually when it falls from the tree), it is very easy to extract the nut.
 Oil is then extracted by grinding down these very hard nuts and employed for various different uses in beauty and in cooking.
 However, the extraction method is a little different for the cooking oil.

 Argan oil is also said to have restorative qualities and health benefits, whether you eat it or use it as part of your beauty regime.
 In cooking, it is used for salads, in couscous and various other light meals.
 It is extremely good for you and it said to have anti-aging effects and regular consumption can increase brain activity, in a similar way to essential fish oils.

-It is naturally very high in Vitamin E and essential fatty acids, making it extremely beneficial for your skin: anti-acne, anti-wrinkles, dry skin, psoriasis and eczema.
+It is naturally very high in Vitamin E and essential fatty acids, making it extremely beneficial for your skin: anti-acne, anti-wrinkle, dry skin, psoriasis, and eczema.
 Berber women use it every day on their skin to keep signs of aging at bay and also on their hair to lock in moisture and improve shine.

 More on the Argan Community